 Choosing host communities

 We used a collaborative process to choose pilot project hosts.
-Indigenous communities volunteered to be partners in developing and refining the maritime awareness information system.
+Ultimately, 10 Indigenous communities are partnering with us in developing and refining the maritime awareness information system.

 How we identified who will host the pilot projects varied across Canada.
 For example: